pivot-access-ltd/bma-offline-docs/src/how-to-contact-us-5448.md

 Alternatively, if you need some professional support, visit the [Ubuntu Advantage shop](https://buy.ubuntu.com/)`↗`.

-Finally, if you find a problem with the documentation you can [create an issue](https://github.com/CanonicalLtd/maas-docs/issues/new)`↗` or contribute directly within the [Docs Discourse category](https://discourse.maas.io/c/docs) (the source of the documentation)`↗`.
+Finally, if you find a problem with the documentation you can comment or just contribute directly within the [Docs Discourse category](https://discourse.maas.io/c/docs) (the source of the documentation)`↗`.